watusi/jquery-mobile-iscrollview/README.md

 container, and, of course, you can't have two `data-role` attributes on the same element.

-This widget has only been tested with a single scroller on a page.
-The widget will (normally) re-size the container to take up all available height within the viewport after fixed headers/footers are taken into account, and will make necessary adjustments to the page CSS.
-This behaviour can be disabled using the `adaptPage` option.
-(It is not necessary to diable this for multiple scrollers on a page.
+The widget will (normally) re-size the container to take up all available height within the viewport after fixed headers/footers are taken into account.
+This behaviour can be disabled using the `resizeWrapper` option, which should be se `true` for no more than one widget on a given page.
-Only the first scroller with `adaptPage` enabled will adjust the page.)

 The widget has been designed to support multiple scrolling regions on a page - for example, you might want a second, gallery-like horizontal scroll region.
 So, all